lisp-mirror/lserver/README.md

     $ lcli say '(+ 1 2)'
     3

+Of course, you don’t want that if `lserver` is to be used as a system-wide daemon.

-If you want to define commands in individual files, you can use the following code:
+If you want to define commands in individual files, you can use the following setup:

     (defun file-command (function &optional description)
       (add-command (pathname-name *load-truename*) function description))